 Laura Williams "This is a life saver!
 I'm so glad I downloaded your bedtime & nap cheat sheet.
 My little one actually asked me to put him to bed last night!
 Unbelievable!
 Thank you so much!"

-3 Things You Should NEVER Do When Your Child Is Having A Tantrum
+Click Here For The FREE Cheat Sheet3 Things You Should NEVER Do When Your Child Is Having A Tantrum

-So, it’s all good knowing what to do when 5 year old tantrums are happening…
+So, it’s all good knowing what to do when 5-year-old tantrums are happening…

 But what are the key things that you must NEVER do when your child is throwing a tantrum?

 - Don’t raise your voice.
 Raising your voice will just escalate the situation.
-As hard as it may seem, try to stay calm and collected during your 5 year old’s tantrums.
+As hard as it may seem, try to stay calm and collected during your 5-year-old’s tantrums.

 - Don’t give in.
 If your child is throwing a tantrum because you have said ‘no’ to something they wanted… do not be tempted to go back on your word.
-Once you give in to your 5 year old’s demands, they will continue to throw toddler temper tantrums to get their own way in the future.
+Once you give in to your 5-year-old’s demands, they will continue to throw toddler temper tantrums to get their own way in the future.

-PS: Here’s a quick video to help you deal with your 5 year old tantrums from Jordan Peterson that will also help you understand that you’re not going through this difficult time alone.
+PS: Here’s a quick video to help you deal with your 5-year-old tantrums from Jordan Peterson that will also help you understand that you’re not going through this difficult time alone.

-How To Prevent Tantrums In 5 Year Olds From Happening
+How To Prevent Tantrums In 5-Year-Olds From Happening

-As well as the above actions being useful for handling a 5 year old tantrum when it’s happening…
+As well as the above actions being useful for handling a 5-year-old tantrum when it’s happening…

 These are my top tips to prevent severe tantrums from even getting going:

-Having a designated calm down corner for your child to retreat to when they are feeling angry or frustrated can really help to divert severe tantrums in 5 year olds.
+Having a designated calm down corner for your child to retreat to when they are feeling angry or frustrated can really help to divert severe tantrums in 5-year-olds.

-Making the calm down corner as cosy as possible with a tent and lots of cushions will help your child to feel safe in a neutral environment where you can then go and encourage them to talk about how they are feeling in a non-intimidating place.
+Making the calm down corner as cozy as possible with a tent and lots of cushions will help your child to feel safe in a neutral environment where you can then go and encourage them to talk about how they are feeling in a non-intimidating place.

 2. Practise Teddy Bear Deep Breathing